This Discussion channel is currently closed.

 Default_avatar

-Bob Clyne about 8 years ago
+Bob Clyne almost 9 years ago

 S&P Capital IQ's most recent Jan 23, 2016 Analyst's Risk Assessment on XEL includes "Our risk assessment reflects the steady cash flow that we expect from the regulated electric and gas utility operations, which have a relatively low-cost power supply, our view of a relatively healthy economy in most of the company's service territory and a generally supportive regulatory environment."
 Comment of a "generally supportive regulatory environment" is concerning during this time of another rate increase application and new initiative seeking multiyear rate plans.